-If you and your family are visiting Kansas City this holiday season and want to get your picture taken with Santa Claus, there are a number of places Saint Nicholas is making an appearance this Christmas.
+If you are visiting Kansas City during the holiday season and want to get a photo taken with Santa Claus, there are a slew of places St. Nicholas is making an appearance.

-As early as the beginning of November, Santa Claus is coming to town, and you and your children have the opportunity to visit him at his North Pole outposts across the region, from shopping centers to lighting display villages that host everyone's favorite couple from the North Pole.
+Starting in November, Santa Claus is coming to town, and you and your children have the opportunity to visit him at his North Pole outposts across the region, from shopping centers and lighting display villages to farmer's markets and locomotives.

-Santa Claus arrives at many of the malls in the Kansas City area this Christmas season starting around the first of November and staying through Christmas Eve, and a few of these locations even host special events to welcome him to town.
+Santa Claus arrives at many of the malls in the Kansas City area during the Christmas season starting around the first of November and staying through Christmas Eve.
+Each mall offers custom photo packages at various price points to provide parents with a memory to take home.

-Santa, Mrs. Claus, and all the elves are quite busy during the holidays in Kansas City—they appear all around the city at a variety of special events, too.
+Santa, Mrs. Claus, and all the elves are quite busy during the holidays in Kansas City appearing all around the city at a variety of special events.

-On November 25 (and every Saturday until Christmas), Santa Claus visits the Downtown Lee's Summit Farmer's Market, and you can also catch old Saint Nick hanging out at the annual Holiday Luminary Walk at the Overland Park Arboretum and Botanical Gardens on December 8 and 9.
+- In late November (and every Saturday until Christmas), Santa Claus visits the Downtown Lee's Summit Farmer's Market.
+You can also catch old Saint Nick hanging out at the annual Holiday Lights on Farmstead Lane, which runs daily until the first week of January.

-You can also hop on the Belton Railroad's Christmas train or head over to one of the Santa's Wonderlands or Drives in the area.
-These Christmas parks feature thousands of lights that families can drive through before stopping off in a village devoted to Mister and Miss Claus.
+- Hop on the Belton Railroad's Christmas train to join Santa for short ride on the tracks and hot chocolate and a cookie for each passenger.
+Why not take a drive along Santa's Wonderland?
+These Christmas parks feature thousands of lights that families can cruise through while keeping warm inside the car before stopping off in a village devoted to Mister and Missus Claus.